ffplayout/ffplayout/README.md

 -----

 - have all values in a separate config file
-- try to be as simple as possible
 - dynamic playlist
 - replace missing playlist or clip with a blank clip
 - send emails with error message